J&J Snack Foods (JJSF)

 Share Repurchases

-- J&J Snack Foods authorized a $50 million share repurchase program on February 3, 2025.
+- J&J Snack Foods' Board of Directors approved a new $50 million share repurchase authorization on February 3, 2026, which is effective for approximately two years.

 Share Issuance